Table of Contents

 Our Puffy Cloud mattress complaints

 We think the Puffy Cloud could do better in terms of cooling, so if you are a hot sleeper, consider other options with even better cooling materials.
 Additionally, we do not like that this mattress ranks low in edge support.
 Couples who like to spread out on the bed or people who need a strong and responsive edge for sitting should consider other options.
 The Puffy Cloud may not be the best choice for sleepers who weigh more than 250 pounds, as they are likely to need firmer and more responsive support as they rest on their pressure points or change positions through the night.
-We also think the 101-night sleep trial is shorter than what other brands offer for similar mattresses.
+We also think the 101-night sleep trial is shorter for this online mattress than what other brands offer for similar models..

 Puffy mattress frequently asked questions